Time management during the exam

 One of the most popular and successful exam techniques is to divide the time for each part of the question according to the amount of marks available for it.
 You can start off with the basic fact that 7 hours long =420 mins.
 Take off 20 mins for sketching ideas at beginning and final check and you get 400 mins for 100 marks.
 4 mins per mark.

-You should try to learn the techniques to help you through Section 1 from our Exam Guidance Pack.
+You should try to learn the techniques to help you using our Exam Guidance Pack.
 There's a good feeling from knowing you're still on track halfway into your exam.

 A typical schedule for questions based on designing a building might therefore be as follows:

 09:15: Open exam script.
 Read through questions and select your preferred question.